julianfigueroaGL/gorilla-cast-docs/docs/advanced/plugins/plugins.md

 export default FirstPlugin;
 ```

-### Modifying the GLobal Vue Object
+### Modifying the Global Vue Object

-From a plugin you can modify the global Vue pretty straight forward
+From a plugin you can modify the global Vue pretty straightforward.

 ```js
 const FirstPlugin {